Moffefe/MycoBox/docs/getting-started.md

 After restarting, the controller attempts to connect to the configured Wi-Fi network.

-If the connection cannot be established, MycoBox eventually returns to Access Point mode so the network settings can be corrected.
+If the connection cannot be established, MycoBox can return to Access Point mode so the network settings can be corrected.

 ---